 In her leisure time, Lisa strives to combine her love for travel with sports ranging from Scuba diving to tennis to marathon running.

 Victor’s 35-year business career includes senior management positions in the consulting and financial sectors.
 He has led operations and administration functions such as Facilities, Real Estate, Information Technology, Human Resources, and Business Intelligence.
-He currently holds the position of Real Estate & Workplace Solutions Regional Director – Canada, for Willis Towers Watson, a leading global advisory, broking and solutions company whose unique perspective allows them to see the critical intersections between talent, assets and ideas, and enables them to design and deliver solutions for clients around the world that manage risk, optimize benefits, cultivate talent, and expand the power of capital to protect and strengthen institutions and individuals..
+He currently holds the position of Facilities Services Regional Director – Canada, for Willis Towers Watson, a leading global advisory, broking and solutions company whose unique perspective allows them to see the critical intersections between talent, assets and ideas, and enables them to design and deliver solutions for clients around the world that manage risk, optimize benefits, cultivate talent, and expand the power of capital to protect and strengthen institutions and individuals..

 Victor has experience working with and for other non-profit organizations and has had the opportunity to examine the similarities and differences in strategy goals and performance between public and private-sector organizations.
 Victor has helped Moorelands Community Services, a non-profit that works with children and youth affected by poverty, and is a past president and past board member of the Beaches Community Soccer League.
 Victor also has a BSc (Honors) in Actuarial Science from the University of Toronto.

 Victor has close friends who have children with genetically-impaired learning disabilities including Down syndrome and Autism, with whom he often spends time.
-He has also coached children with varying physical, emotional and social abilities in soccer, and was responsible for establishing employment diversity policies in several organizations on a business level.
+He has also coached children with varying physical, emotional and social abilities in soccer, and has participated in the establishment of employment diversity policies in a number of private sector organizations.

 Donald Hale is a lawyer who serves as one of the Vice Chairs with the Workplace Safety and Insurance Appeals Tribunal (WSIAT).
 This body hears appeals from decisions made by the Workplace Safety and Insurance Board (WSIB) respecting entitlement to worker’s compensation benefits.